 The third quarter of the program introduces persuasive communications within the specific context of appellate advocacy.
 Students draft and rewrite an appellate brief and compete in a mandatory intra-scholastic moot court competition.
 Students master the difference between objective and persuasive legal writing.

 The culmination of the Baylor Law experience is reached in Practice Court.
-This rigorous litigation-training simulation provides a kind of “life-lab” for future lawyers, teaching them time-management, efficiency, stress-control, evidence, procedural rules, litigation drafting, motion practice, and advocacy skills.
+This rigorous litigation-training simulation provides a unique learning opportunity for future lawyers, teaching them time-management, efficiency, stress-control, evidence, procedural rules, litigation drafting, motion practice, and advocacy skills.
 Each student prepares for real-world practice, whether as a negotiator or litigator.
 Practice Court covers a wide range of written assignments, from pretrial motions, to bench briefs, to discovery matters, to expert issues.
 The writing faculty is directly involved in reviewing student assignments, judging hearings, and providing feedback throughout the experience.